Krishna-kashu/Creating-Pencil-Sketch-using-Python/README.md

 ## 📷 Sample Output

-Sample input/output previews are available in:
+Sample input and output previews are available in:

 - `Sample.pdf`
-- `pencilSketch.pdf`

 ---